FuelLabs/sway-applications/.docs/contributing-book/src/documentation/project-quality/project-structure/internal.md

 # Internal Project

-These projects have `contract` type entry points and provide no external use.
+These are projects that do not provide an externally available interface.

 Here is an example structure that we follow for `Sway` files in the `src` directory.